 Additionally, for administrative convenience, the z/OS LDAP server and RACF provide an administrative backend to LDAP known as SDBM.
 RACF administrators can authenticate to LDAP using a RACF identity and password, then make requests to the SDBM backend via LDAP programming protocols.
-LDAP then transforms those requests into the equivalent RACF commands, passing them to RACF via the R\admin() callable service, which RACF then processes as though they were entered via TSO.
-Because the LDAP mechanisms merely provide a transformation of the administrator's LDAP request into a different format (RACF command), and RACF performs the authentication, and all security checking and administrative actions occur within RACF just as for the TSO commands, we do not view this LDAP mechanism as relevant to security.
+These requests allow the administrator to view or update RACF USER, GROUP, CONNECT and general resource profile information, and SETROPTS class-related options.
+LDAP transforms those requests into a tagged format supported by the R admin() callable service, and uses that service to pass them to RACF for processing, just as though they were entered via TSO.
+Because the LDAP mechanisms merely provide a transformation of the administrator's LDAP request into a different format (RACF command structure), and RACF performs the authentication, and all security checking and administrative actions occur within RACF just as for the TSO commands, we do not view this LDAP mechanism as relevant to security.
 Therefore we do not address it further in this document.

 The TOE also provides an interface via Java classes and methods that allows Java programs to perform RACF user and group administration in a manner similar to that used for the LDAP SDBM backend processing.
-The Java program invokes the provided Java methods, which transform the provided data into RACF commands and issues them via R\admin().
+The Java program invokes the provided Java methods, which transform the provided data into RACF commands and issues them via R admin().
 RACF then processes the commands as though they were entered via TSO, using the identity of the user running the Java program {SM.1::SM.1-R9-JSEC-1}.